igrigorik/http-client-hints/draft.md

 Interaction with Key
 ---------------

-Client Hints may be combined with Key to enable fine-grained control of the cache key for improved cache efficiency.
+Client Hints may be combined with Key ({{I-D.fielding-http-key}}) to enable fine-grained control of the cache key for improved cache efficiency.
 For example, the server may return the following set of instructions:

 ~~~
   Key: CH;pr=dw[320:640]